PrefectHQ/prefect/docs/core/advanced_tutorials/using-results.md

 For Core-only users, you must:

-- Opt-in to checkpointing globally by setting the `prefect.config.flows.checkpointing` to "True"
+- Opt-in to checkpointing globally by setting the `prefect.config.flows.checkpointing` to "True" via [your preferred Prefect configuration](https://docs.prefect.io/core/concepts/configuration.html)
 - Specify the result your tasks will use for at least one level of specificity (flow-level or task-level)

 For Prefect Core server or Prefect Cloud users: